We check every Pennsylvania bar exam pass list. The only question is, will your name be on it?

 Day 1

 The written portion of the exam is administered on the first day of the Pennsylvania bar exam.
-The written portion of the bar exam consists of the Pennsylvania essay questions and the Performance Test (“PT”).
-You will have three hours to answer one PT and two essay questions.
-You will have three hours to answer four essay questions.
+The written portion of the bar exam consists of 6 Multistate Essay Exam questions and 2 Multistate Performance Tests questions.
+You will have three hours to answer the 6 essay questions, and 3 hours to answer the 2 MPT questions

 Day 2